Jordano98/my_second_site/README.md

 # my_second_site
- this is my second project for django
+ this is my second project for website backend development on django framework